cemsertkaya/NerdeYesem/README.md

 1-)Basic design of app DONE
-2-)Implemantation of TableViewController-NavigationController DONE 3-)Taking Location and connect api to our app DONE 4-)Algorithm of getting restaurants whose location are close to us 5-)Implement these restaurants to table view 6-)Implementing firebase
+2-)Implemantation of TableViewController-NavigationController DONE 3-)Taking Location and connect api to our app DONE 4-)Algorithm of getting restaurants whose location are close to us DONE 5-)Implement these restaurants to table view DONE 6-)Implementing firebase
 7-)Implementing user login
 8-)Implementing most prefered restaurants to firebase